 This can be costly and time consuming for developers to maintain/ In addition, each update or upgrade requires a full download and reinstall of the entire app.
-This is something that is often not required on traditional computers,
+This is something that is often not required on traditional computers.

 Native apps tend to be more reliable and have good performance levels.
-Because they are customised for a specific O/S, they tend to be more efficient in their use of hardware resources such as memory or CPU cycles.
+Because they are customized for a specific O/S, they tend to be more efficient in their use of hardware resources such as memory or CPU cycles.

 Web apps can be used on mobile devices, but they can also be used on traditional devices.
 Web-based apps do not require downloading, but their functionality can be dependent on the type of web browser being used.

 For example, some web apps perform much better in one web browser compared to another.
 Web apps tend not be accessible or usable without an Internet connection.

 Then there are hybrid apps.
 There are simply web apps customized to look and feel like native apps, or traditional desktop apps.

 Originally, mobile apps were developed for general information availability and what evolved into productivity tools, such as e-mail, calendars, and apps for weather reports and forecasting.

 Today there are millions of apps that fit into different genres, from gaming, productivity and entertainment, to finance, fitness and purchasing.

 Before we move on to the next section that look at mobile apps stores in more detail, a quick word on jailbreaking and rooting.